Azure/computer-vision-nextjs-webapp/README.md

   --account-key $STORAGE_ACCOUNT_KEY
 ```

-We're done!
+That's it!
 Feel free to access the newly deployed web app in your browser using the $CONTAINER_APP_URL environment variable.

 ## Next Steps